openaphid/openaphid.github.com/source/_posts/2012-06-27-openaphid-android-v0-dot-1-released.markdown

 ## Performance Benchmark

-The same tank program as introduced in our [previous post](/blog/2012/02/20/javascript-and-cocos2d-a-sneak-peek/) is used to evaluate the performance of OpenAphid on Android OS.
+The same tank program as introduced in our [previous post](/blog/2012/02/20/javascript-and-cocos2d-a-sneak-peek/) is used to evaluate the performance of OpenAphid-Engine on Android OS.
 Several other Android 2D game engines are chose as references:

 - [cocos2d-x 1.0.1-0.13.0](http://www.cocos2d-x.org/projects/cocos2d-x/wiki/Download), a C++ port of `cocos2d-iphone` which supports Android OS.